Mark Ray

 Mark Ray (born 2 October 1952 in Surry Hills, New South Wales) is a former Australian first-class cricket player.

 Cricket career

 Mark Ray played for New South Wales in the 1981–82 season, before moving to Tasmania, where he played for Tasmania from 1982-83 until he retired after the 1985–86 season.
 He also captained Tasmania on five occasions, becoming Tasmania's 40th captain.

 A left-handed opening batsman, and slow left-arm orthodox bowler, he was a capable all-rounder, although his batting relied on a limited range of strokes and his bowling on accuracy and flight rather than spin.
 His highest first-class score was 94, for Tasmania against Western Australia in 1983–84.
 His best bowling figures were 5 for 79, for Tasmania against New South Wales in 1985–86, in his second-last match.

-While playing for Tasmania, he worked as a photographer for the Examiner newspaper in Launceston.
-After he retired from first-class cricket, he became a cricket journalist and author, working for many years for The Age in Melbourne and The Sydney Morning Herald.
-He also published two books of black and white documentary photographs depicting the world of international cricket outside the field of play.
-In the 1990s, the Australian Cricket Society rated one of those books, "Cricket Masala", among the 50 best Australian cricket books ever published.
-Ray's photography can be seen at markrayphotos.com.
+He later became a cricket author and journalist, working for many years at The Age in Melbourne.